Let’s Start From The Beginning By Answering, What is Yoga?

 Focusing on your breathing allows your attention to be in the moment.

-Our practice today we are going to make slow, mindful, intended moves connecting our body, mind and breath.
+During your yoga practice be aware and make slow, mindful, intended moves connecting our body, mind and breath.

-Sit in a comfortable position with your legs crossed, I'm going to begin with a simple hand mudra - Anjali Mudra.
+Sit in a comfortable position with your legs crossed, here is a simple hand mudra - Anjali Mudra.

 Slowly draw your hands together at the heart center as if to gather all of your resources into your heart.
 Rest thumbs lightly against your sternum and fingers reaching upwards.
 The hands are pressed together firmly and evenly.